MicrosoftDocs/entra-docs/docs/architecture/secure-fundamentals.md

 ### Administration

 **Identity management**.
 Microsoft Entra ID provides tools to manage the lifecycle of user, group, and device identities.
 [Microsoft Entra Connect](~/identity/hybrid/connect/whatis-azure-ad-connect.md) enables organizations to extend current, on-premises identity management solution to the cloud.
-Microsoft Entra Connect manages the provisioning, de-provisioning, and updates to these identities in Microsoft Entra ID.
+Microsoft Entra Connect manages the provisioning, deprovisioning, and updates to these identities in Microsoft Entra ID.

 Microsoft Entra ID also provides a portal and the Microsoft Graph API to allow organizations to manage identities or integrate Microsoft Entra identity management into existing workflows or automation.
 To learn more about Microsoft Graph, see [Use the Microsoft Graph API](/graph/use-the-api).